Correlated Insulator Collapse due to Quantum Avalanche via In-Gap Ladder States

 The spectrum of the phonons has important consequences for the IMT.
-Let us first discuss the case of optical phonons with energy $\omega_{\rm ph}$ and later turn to the case of acoustic phonons.
+Let us first discuss the electric-field driven IMT in the presence of optical phonons with energy $\omega_{\rm ph}$, which we will associate with the multi-stage transitions that are commonly observed in CDW systems.
+Later, we will turn to the case of acoustic phonons which we will relate to Mott systems.
 With increasing electric field, the insulating system undergoes a two-stage transition to a metal as manifested by the spectral function in Fig.~\ref{fig3}{\bf b-d}.
-Here, we define the electron-phonon coupling $g_{\rm ep}$ such that, given $U=2$, the initial gap $\Delta_0$ is tuned to $1.0$ at $E=0$ and at the lowest temperature.
+Here, we adjust the electron-phonon coupling $g_{\rm ep}$ such that, given $U=2$, the initial gap $\Delta_0$ is tuned to $1.0$ at $E=0$ and at the lowest temperature.
 The strength of this coupling corresponds to a moderate (dimensionless) mass-renormalization factor of $\lambda\approx (g_{\rm ep}/\omega_{\rm ph})^2\nu_0=0.32$ with the phonon energy $\omega_{\rm ph}=0.3$ eV and the 2D density of states $\nu_0\approx (8t)^{-1}$.
-(The damping is set to $\Gamma=\tau_P^{-1}=0.001$ eV, and the chemical potential to $\mu=t$.)
+(The damping is set to $\Gamma=\tau_P^{-1}=0.001$ eV~\cite{diaz}, and the chemical potential to $\mu=t$.)
 In the low-field limit, the spectrum features a well-defined charge gap.
-As $E$ increases beyond the first threshold field $E_T$, in-gap states develop via the avalanche mechanism presented above.
-This results in a pseudo-gap phase where the system becomes conducting while the charge gap mostly remains intact.
-The energy-resolved electron occupation $n_{\rm ex}(\omega)=(2\pi)^{-1}{\rm Im}G^<(x_i=0,\omega)$ (the red shaded area shown in the inset to panel (b)) indicates that the electric current is carried mainly by the above-gap states while the in-gap states provide the pathway for this population inversion.
-The pseudo-gap regime persists until a full IMT occurs at $E=E_{\rm IMT}$, when the gap $\Delta$ collapses to zero in a strongly discontinuous transition.
-Unambiguous observation of a pseudogap in the NbSe$_3$ system was recently made~\cite{nicholson2017,nicholson2020}, consistent with our model in the small-field limit.
+As $E$ increases beyond the first threshold field $E_T$, in-gap states develop via the avalanche mechanism.
+This results in a pseudo-gap phase where the system becomes metallic while the charge gap mostly remains intact.
+The energy-resolved electron occupation $n_{\rm ex}(\omega)=(2\pi)^{-1}{\rm Im}G^<(x_i=0,\omega)$ (the red shaded area shown in the inset to panel {\bf c}) indicates that the electric current is carried mainly by the states of the conduction band above the gap while the in-gap states provide the pathway for this population inversion.
+The pseudo-gap regime persists until $E=E_\Delta$, when the gap $\Delta$ collapses to zero in a strongly discontinuous transition.